ji-zai/personal-site/content/essays/seek-truth.md

 Satiation from the journey is valuable, but over-satiation from the journey is a common factor for why we are ineffective at seeking truth.

-An example from the world of startups that I see often: a founder that sets off to solve a problem that ends up falling in love with the satiation that comes from seeking truth about building the product.
-They overemphasize building over other critical functions of building a company and therefore fail to build something people actually use. (and you can find such examples in any skill).
+An example from the world of startups that I see often: a founder that sets off to solve a problem that ends up falling in love with the satiation that comes from building the product.
+They overemphasize building over other critical functions of growing a company and therefore fail to create something people actually use. (and you can find such examples in any skill).

 ### Our model of seeking truth